 Comments: Unknown if the Nvidia model suffers the same issue.
 If you have an Nvidia GPU model and it is doing this, give this a shot, just replace all instances of “Intel” above with “Nvidia”.

-Systems on AMD A4/A6/A9/etc. “Stoney Ridge” APUs – Screen artifacting while starting Windows 10 Installer §
+Systems on AMD A4/A6/A9/etc. “Stoney Ridge” APUs – Screen artifacting while starting Windows 10 Installer / SAFE_OS REPLICATE_OC error during Windows 10 Repair Install §

-Solution: Update BIOS via Windows 10 1909 or older.
-You can download previous Windows 10 ISO versions with Heidoc.net’s Microsoft Windows and Office ISO Download Tool, or this Archive.org link with checksums I have verified as an authentic download.
+Solution: Update your system’s BIOS via Windows 10 1909 or older.
+You can download previous Windows 10 ISO versions with Heidoc.net’s Microsoft Windows and Office ISO Download Tool, or alternatively this Archive.org link.

 Comments: I have observed this issue largely in 2021 with the Dell Inspiron 3565, some Lenovo IdeaPads, and HP laptops all with the above AMD Stoney Ridge CPU architecture.
 BIOS updates resolved each case and I have never seen the systems come back with problems for Windows updates or otherwise.